 Your knowledge of yourself should also be growing and you may find that careers previously unknown to you are appealing.
 Don't be afraid to consider new paths and weigh them against your current career plans.
 Our world needs multi-faced individuals in the roles of healthcare provider.
 It is assumed that you will never lose your fascination with science, however, your major area of study should reflect your deep interests whether it be in the sciences, humanities, social sciences or any other area of study.

 Exposure to a variety of people with different cultural background is important to those entering a medical profession.
-Experiences such as study abroad are valued by medical school admissions committees.
-Planning will need to be given to the scheduling of the pre-requisites courses as well as the required admission examinations.
+Experiences such as study abroad are valued by professional health program admissions committees.
+Planning will need to be given to the scheduling of the prerequisites courses as well as the required admission examinations.